romanyshynav/xxx/README.md

 #### [How to work with code ](#user-content-how-to-work-with-code)

 ## How to work with file?
- Create and save a `".dot"-file`.
+ Create and save file with extention `".dot"`.
 It can be edited using:
    - Notepad
    - local GUI,
    - copy the code from the `".dot"-file` to the online editor